AllenInstitute/AllenSDK/doc_template/biophysical_perisomatic_script.rst

 There are two ways to download files necessary to run a biophysical model.
-The first way is to visit http://celltypes.brain-map.org and find cells that have GLIF models available for download.
+The first way is to visit http://celltypes.brain-map.org and find cells that have biophysical models available for download.
 The electrophysiology details page for a cell has a neuronal model download link.
 Specifically:

     #.
 Check 'More Options+'...'Models -> Biophysical'